Championship-winning football team reunites at Algonquin after 50 years

 “I remember at the beginning of the year, Coach [Walsh] kicked us in the butt.
 He told us we weren’t playing to our level.
 That really got us going,” Heffernan said.

 “These kids were good… We had a two-platoon team.
-We had an offensive team and defensive team… Our toughest game a lot of that year was our offense against our defense at practice,” Walsh said.
+We had an offensive team and defensive team… Our toughest game a lot of that year was our offense against our defense at practice,” Walsh said at the reunion.

 As the team gathered at Algonquin 50 years later, the team’s monumental 6-2 win against East Longmeadow was reflected on the scoreboard.
-As the team stood on the field, reliving their past success, Athletic Director Mike Mocerino presented the team’s 1973 championship trophy.
-Long after their football careers had ended, the team was able to raise the trophy once more.
+While the athletes stood on the field, Athletic Director Mike Mocerino presented the team’s 1973 championship trophy.
+Long after their football careers ended, the players were able to raise the trophy once more.

 ‘We’ve stayed together’